-Generation 8 Pokémon
+Gen 8 Pokémon

 And Legendaries haven’t been forgotten, either, with eleven more added in this generation.
 These include the heroic guard dogs Zacian and Zamazenta; the extraterrestrial Eternatus; the martial arts-inspired Kubfu, Urshifu; the snowy Glastrier, Spectrier, and Calyrex; the titans Regidrago and Regieleki; and the lovely Enamorous.

 While there were more monsters in Generation 8 than the previous couple of Pokémon gens, in one way it marked a notable change for the series – Sword and Shield is the first mainline Pokémon title where you can’t import every Pokémon released so far.
-As of the Crown Tundra DLC, there’s still 231 pocket monsters missing.
+As of the Crown Tundra DLC, there are still 231 pocket monsters missing.

-Generation 9 Pokémon
+Gen 9 Pokémon